 The above differences among different KL-divergence based local scores are from the decoding perspective.
-The details on the role of different cost functions from the training perspective were presented by Rasipuram and Magimai.-Doss (2013b).
+The details on the role of different cost functions from the training perspective were presented by Rasipuram and Magimai-Doss (2013b).

 4.5.
-Potential of Probabilistic Lexical Modeling
+Potential of probabilistic lexical modeling

-In the case of probabilistic lexical modeling, each lexical unit l^i is related to all acoustic units $\{a^d\}{d=1}^D$ in a probabilistic manner.
+In the case of probabilistic lexical modeling, each lexical unit $l^i$ is related to all acoustic units $\{a^d\}{d=1}^D$ in a probabilistic manner.
 As a consequence probabilistic lexical model based ASR systems have the following advantages:

-- 1. The parameters of the acoustic model θ_a and the lexical model θ_l can be trained on an independent set of resources.
-In this light, previous work on KL-HMM suggests that ASR systems can be rapidly developed using a domain-independent or language-independent acoustic model and by training only the lexical model on the target language or domain data (Imseng et al., 2011, 2012; Rasipuram et al., 2013a). - 2. \(\mathcal{L}\) and \(\mathcal{A}\) can model different contextual units.
-For instance, as in the previous work, \(\mathcal{L}\) can be based on context-dependent subword units while \(\mathcal{A}\) can be based on context-independent subword units (Rottland and Rigoll, 2000; Magimai.-Doss et al., 2011; Imseng et al., 2011, 2012; Rasipuram et al., 2013a).
+- 1. The parameters of the acoustic model $\theta_a$ and the lexical model $\theta_l$ can be trained on an independent set of resources.
+In this light, previous work on KL-HMM suggests that ASR systems can be rapidly developed using a domain-independent or language-independent acoustic model and by training only the lexical model on the target language or domain data (Imseng et al., 2011; Imseng et al., 2012; Rasipuram et al., 2013a). - 2.
+L and A can model different contextual units.
+For instance, as in the previous work, L can be based on context-dependent subword units while A can be based on context-independent subword units (Rottland and Rigoll, 2000; Magimai-Doss et al., 2011; Imseng et al., 2011; Imseng et al., 2012; Rasipuram et al., 2013a).
 These ASR systems have been found to yield performance comparable to or better than standard context-dependent subword unit based HMM/GMM systems. - 3.
 It is not necessary that the subword unit set used for defining the acoustic units should be the same as the subword unit set used for defining the lexical units.
 The lexical model can capture the relationship between the distinct subword unit sets through acoustics.
-This flexibility has been exploited to build ASR systems where the acoustic unit set is based on phones and the lexical unit set is based on graphemes (Magimai.-Doss et al., 2011; Imseng et al., 2011; Rasipuram et al., 2013a; Rasipuram and Magimai.-Doss, 2013a).
+This flexibility has been exploited to build ASR systems where the acoustic unit set is based on phones and the lexical unit set is based on graphemes (Magimai-Doss et al., 2011; Imseng et al., 2011; Rasipuram et al., 2013a; Rasipuram and Magimai-Doss, 2013a).

 4.6.
-Proposed Grapheme-based ASR Approach
+Proposed grapheme-based ASR approach